 Books, Lectures and Ideas

 'Pulling Together' is a lecture that we have given from time to time.
 The first hard-back book was a limited run of 'Victoria Dreams of the Past' and this was auctioned successfully for charity, however, we were concerned that the profit margins were small and we could be left out of pocket.
 'What Lies Beneath' was the second book and initially only two copies were made: one for ourselves and one for a successful bidder.
+Latterly, a third copy was printed and given to the owner of the house where so many of the calendar scenes were acted out.
 'The Models' is a compilation of all the photographs that we took of the individual models.
 This can never be auctioned due to respect for the models.
 'The Tribute to Lyn Locke' is a compilation of all the photographs that we have manage to collect over the years of this amazing lady and her friends, but once again, copyright prevents us from distributing it.
 'Doctor Nikola's Satin Collection' dwells upon the allure of this fabric both as used in clothes and foundation garments.
 'Victoria's Guide to Heavenly Bodies' is a serious astronomy tome with a slightly 'tongue-in-cheek' cover.
 Lastly, there is a work in progress 'Pulling Together' that is developing the lecture into a proper book.